kosamad/Cosmo-Keys/README.md

 SCREEN SHOT OF HOME SCREEN

- The home page captivates the user with a distinctive and clean game-like imagry which has a container displaying the game's name (Cosmo Keys) and it's key purpose, "The accessible touch typing game".
-There are links to the games social media platforms which additionaly make the game feel more professional.
+The home page captivates the user with a distinctive and clean game-like imagery which has a container displaying the game's name (Cosmo Keys) and its key purpose, "The accessible touch typing game".
+There are links to the games social media platforms which additionally make the game feel more professional.
  Below this there are three buttons which allow the user to:
- 1. View the rules of the game or the "about" the game info.
+ 1. View the rules of the game or the "about” the game info.
 Both of these display as modals to improve VI usability.
-The about modal tells the user that the game has been desinged for VI users and gives the contact informtation for players to get in touch.
+The about modal tells the user that the game has been designed for VI users and gives the contact information for players to get in touch.
  2. Move on to play the game, and select the level of play.